-To participate, first identify a faculty adviser (to supervise activities and to ensure COVID-19 restrictions, if any remain, are followed — this person does not need to be a robotics nor an electronics/programming expert).
+To participate (SIGN-UPS ARE NOW CLOSED), first identify a faculty adviser (to supervise activities and to ensure COVID-19 restrictions, if any remain, are followed — this person does not need to be a robotics nor an electronics/programming expert).
 Then assemble a team of 4 to 6 students (with at least some female and/or underrepresented minority members).

 Each team will be provided with a set of useful “starter” parts, including sensors, microcontrollers, and short-range radios, plus instructions about how to use them.
 Teams will then be expected to either build additional devices similar to the starter ones and/or to go above and beyond those parts to design their own exploration system.
 Each team will need access to soldering equipment (not provided centrally — that might cost about $100, if you need to purchase it) plus a laptop for microcontroller programming — the software is free.
 Teams will also need to be given (or raise) at least some additional funds with which to purchase spare, additional, and custom parts, if they want to go beyond the starter parts that are provided

 Teams will benefit from having a dedicated build space as well.
 Schools with more than 6 interested students may field additional teams (on their own dime), possibly sharing the same faculty adviser.